markstringer-dti/markstringer-dti.github.io/dti.md

 The team also has a private meeting where they share what went well, what didn't go so well and what they might try differently.

-Can you see yet how problems might arise for the "Flowers" aspect of a project, the idea that has immediate appeal?
-The minute that a team starts to implement the idea of a project they will encounter problems and if the team is using an Agile way of doing things, like Scrum, those problems will start to be reported, literally on day one.
+Can you see yet how problems might arise for the "Flowers" aspect of a project, the idea that people liked without thinking to much about it?
+The minute that a team starts to implement the idea of a project they will encounter problems and if the team is using an Agile way of doing things, like Scrum, those problems will start to be reported.
+Right away.
+On day one.

 So?
 What's the problem with problems?
-The problem with problems is that literally any problem that the team finds is like to take the shine off the idea.
+The problem with problems is that any problem that the team finds is like to take the shine off the idea.
 Any problem that the team finds is likely to make the idea look more difficult, slower, more expensive, different and partial.

 So, this is the paradox at the heart of project management and project development that I wonder people don't talk about more.